POINT OF INFORMATION

 If you are asked what is the nature of your illness ?

-You are only required to request the sick leave.
-The employers
+Answer You are only required

-questions should only be limited to determine the category of sick leave
+to request the sick leave.
+The employers questions should only be limited to determine the category of sick leave you

-personal illness, or I am taking care of a sibling or family member.
+are requesting.
+For example I am requesting sick leave due a personal illness, or I am taking care of a sibling or family

-The employee can also request up to (12) weeks of leave under the
+The employee can also request up to (12) weeks of leave under the family friendly sick leave for personal

-family friendly sick leave for personal reasons or for a family members
+reasons or for a family members related illness.

-I am encouraging every local president to request the following data
+I am encouraging every local president to request the following

-from your Warden.
-A sanitized copy of every employee that has been
+data from your Warden.
+A sanitized copy of every employee that has been approved or denied to be (LWOP) or approved

-need for the data is to determine if the Warden is being fair and
+advance sick leave.
+The need for the data is to determine if the Warden is being fair and equitable when the request

-equitable when the request are approved or denied.
+are approved or denied.

-your facilities to each President in the region.
-I think the grievance
+to each President in the region.
+I think the grievance should be filed regionally.

 Medical Certification

-future the employee will be required to submit a medical certification
+employee receives a notice from Management indicating that in the future the employee will be required to submit a medical

-prior to returning back to work.
-In most cases the doctor will subscribe
+certification prior to returning back to work.
+In most cases the doctor will subscribe medication by phone and will

-would ask the doctor to fax a release to return to work, that should be
+not require you to see you personally.
+I would ask the doctor to fax a release to return to work, that should be sufficient.

-sufficient.
-If Management insist that you be seen by your doctor prior
+If Management insist that you be seen by your doctor prior to returning to work, request in writing administrative leave.

-be forced to incur cost or to use leave due to an agency mandate.
-If the
+It is the position of the Union that any bargaining unit employee's should be forced to incur cost or to use leave due to an agency

-Agency incurs cost to the employee or usage of leave due to this
+mandate.
+If the Agency incurs cost to the employee or usage of leave due to this requirement "file a grievance".

 " Business for the good of the Region"

-I'm sure by now you have seen the agencies urgency to hire more staff
+I'm sure by now you have seen

-in our facilities However my concern is, what are we going to do with
+the agencies urgency to hire more staff in our facilities However my concern is, what are we going to do with the additional

-the prisons or are we primarily concerned about the overtime cost?
+staff?
+Are we really concerned about the security within the prisons or are we primarily concerned about the overtime cost?

-critical.
+as a result of mission critical.
 Ask the Warden do you intend to replace the vacant post?

-Request for a copy of the staffing report.
-It identifies what
+Request for a copy of

-Tell your Wardens if they are genuinely concerned about staff safety,
+your Wardens if they are genuinely concerned about staff safety, what changes are being made to enhance the security

-Tell your Wardens the only realistic way to prevent overtime is to
+Tell your Wardens the only realistic way to prevent overtime is to fill the vacancies and

-If Management initiates any correspondence that suggest using the extra
+If Management initiates any correspondence that suggest using the extra staff to prevent

-State legislators of how the agency is misleading them and our tax
+overtime cost to the agency.
+We need to notify our State legislators of how the agency is misleading them and our tax payers.

 Common Courtesy

-requested from the Region or the Council must come from the Local
+services requested from the Region or the Council must come from the Local President.
+I have asked the Council to refer

-by Local Presidents in the North Central Region to refer the request to
+any issues that are raised by Local Presidents in the North Central Region to refer the request to my attention.
+If

-will refer the issue back to the Local.
-I will always acknowledge the
+any one other than the Local President contacts me I will refer the issue back to the Local.
+I will always acknowledge

-Local President as the Chief Executive of the local.
+the Local President as the Chief Executive of the local.

 Complexes